divya-r-kamat/DeepVision/First Neural Networks: Weights, Kernels, Activations and Layers/Readme.md

 - The kernels that we use for convolution have no relation with the channels that we have in the input image, but these kernels have a relation on the number of channels that we would have in the output image
 - Most of the time we double the number of channels in every convolution (i.e 32 -> 64 -> 128 -> 256 -> 512) and mostly 2^n kind of number is followed because its much optimized and GPU's can handle this number much better.
 - The number of layers in the neural network depends on the kind of hardware that we have, we should not push the layers to learn more and always let the network learn slowly rather than overloading the memory and putting a pressure on the kernel to extract more features.
+- RelU's derivative is 0 when x is less than or equal to zero, 1 when x is positive.
+ReLu's derivative is not continuous at a particular point but its differentiable.
+- Anything we use with kernel size of 3x3 and with a stride of 1, the receptive field will increase by 2.